junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 ## Conclusion

 Cedar is a powerful policy framework that can be used to implement complex authorization rules with great developer tooling.
-It might not be as well adopted as Casbin or OPA, but it's a great choice for Rust developers who want to enforce authorization rules in their applications.
+It might not be as well adopted as Casbin or OPA, but it's an excellent choice for Rust developers who want to enforce authorization rules in their applications.

 I'm personally very happy with Cedar for my use case, and I'm looking forward to seeing how the project evolves in the